Missing Documents Before an Audit

 Common gaps

-• A person says they requested a record but there is no proof.
+• Someone verbally says they requested a record but there is no email or support ticket as proof.

-• The carrier rewrites old files instead of preserving what exists.
+• The carrier edits or rewrites old files to fill gaps instead of preserving the original and documenting the issue.

 Before / During / After audit